morgs71/RoF2-E3-THF/E3_RoF2/Macros/E3 commands Readme.txt

 /FullBurn - All bots will use all Disciplines and AAs set up for Full Burn in their Bot Inis, and then immediately use all of their Quick Burns as well
-/SwarmPets - All bots with Swarm Pet AAs set up in their Bot Inis will Assist and use them /DoTsOn and /DoTsOff  - Turns on/off any DoTs on Command you have set up in your Bot Inis /DebuffsOn /DebuffsOff  - Turns on/off any Debuffs on Command you have set up in your Bot Inis
+/SwarmPets - All bots with Swarm Pet AAs set up in their Bot Inis will Assist and use them /DoTsOn and /DoTsOff  - Turns on/off any DoTs on Command you have set up in your Bot Inis /DebuffsOn and /DebuffsOff  - Turns on/off any Debuffs on Command you have set up in your Bot Inis

 Groups:
 /SaveGroup GROUPNAME - Will save your current group, with whatever GROUPNAME you want, to be recalled any time